anubav/lproof/README.md

 #### Fitch-Style Proofs

-An lproof may also correspond to a Fitch-style proof, with vertical line symbols (`|`) indicating the depth of the subproof in which a line occurs and underscores (`_`) used to mark new hypotheses initiating subproofs.
+The lproof extension also allows for the formatting of Fitch-style proofs.
+In this case, vertical line symbols (`|`) are used to indicate the depth of the subproof in which a line occurs and underscores (`_`) are used to mark new hypotheses initiating subproofs.

 ```